prcutler/castopod-user-guide/README.md

 [Castopod](https://www.castopod.org) is an open source self-hosted podcast platform.
 Castopod allows you to engage and interact with your audience with its built-in social network connected to the Fediverse.

+You can view the [Castopod User Guide here](https://prcutler.github.io/castopod-user-guide/).

 ## Contributing

 Contributions and suggestions are always welcome!
 Please make pull requests from your own fork to modify the